mariantaflou/Human-Computer-Interaction-Project-Journito/README.md

 **Access the App**

 Once the app is running, you can interact with it and test its features.
-Since Jurnito is a demo app, you can log in using the default user and password credentials.
+Since Jurnito is a demo app, you can log in using the default username and password credentials.

 ## Usage   Add more info (ernest)
 Jurnito is currently in its demo phase, offering a glimpse of its exciting features.
 Follow these steps to explore the app:
 **Getting Started**
 Log in using the following credentials:<br>
-* Username: username<br>
+* Username: user<br>
 * Password: password<br>

 **How to use Journaling**